-Placement Testing for DSS and EDC Students
+Placement Testing for DSS Students

 - Basic English, English as a Second Language and basic Math placement tests are given in the Assessment Center (Registration & Student Services Building.)

 Accommodations may not be needed because some or all of these tests are administered

 - Some tests do have sections that are timed or require a writing sample.